Other Exercises

 The crime was murder 'one,' guess who testified?

-And the newspapers, they all went along for the ride.
+And the newspapers, all went along for the ride.

 How can the life of such a man